Cockroaches can survive on tiny amounts of food such as crumbs, grease, or food residue.

 The single most important factor in determining cockroach survival is the availability of water.
 Cockroaches have short life spans without water even if food is abundant.
 During periods of drought, the incidence of cockroaches indoors will often increase as larger cockroaches invade structures in search of moisture.

 The third critical element for cockroach survival is harborage.
 By nature, cockroaches avoid open, well-lit areas with frequent air movement.
 They prefer dark, warm cracks and crevices.
 Excess clutter provides numerous locations suitable for cockroach habitation.
 The elimination of these harborages (clutter) is important in controlling infestations.

 Determining how and where cockroaches are breaking into your facility is critical to long-term control; no matter what affirmative steps you take inside your business, if you don’t control your perimeter, you’ll always be at risk for a reinfestation.
 If you are struggling with an ongoing problem, isolate and inspect all shipments into the facility, especially food shipments.
 Cockroaches could be re-introduced to your facility in shipments from an infested source.

 Preventative steps to prevent cockroach entry include:

-Cowleys Pest Services can help you prevent and solve your cockroach problem in Edison, Woodbridge, Lakewood, Brick, Toms River, Piscataway, Trenton, Middletown, Princeton Junction, Old Bridge, and nearby in New Jersey.
+Cowleys Pest Services can help you prevent and solve your cockroach problem in Edison, Somerset, Lakewood, Brick, Toms River, Piscataway, Bridgewater, Middletown, Princeton Junction, Old Bridge, and nearby in New Jersey.
 Contact us today to schedule a Free Estimate!